cyclops-community/ctf/README.md

 Faster transposition in Cyclops is made possible by the HPTT library.
 To obtain a build of HPTT automatically run configure with `--build-hptt`.

+Efficient sparse matrix multiplication primitives and efficient batched BLAS primitives are available via the Intel MKL library, which is automatically detected for standard Intel compiler configurations or when appropriately supplied as a library.

 ### Building and Installing the Libraries

 Once configured, you may install both the shared and dynamic libraries, by running `make`.
 Parallel make is supported.

 To build exclusively the static library, run `make libctf`, to build exclusively the shared library, run `make shared`.

-To install the C++ libraries to the prespecified build destination directory (--build-dir for ./configure, /usr/local by default), run `make install` (as superuser if necessary).
+To install the C++ libraries to the prespecified build destination directory (`--build-dir` for `./configure`, `/usr/local/` by default), run `make install` (as superuser if necessary).
 If the CTF configure script built the ScaLAPACK and/or HPTT libraries automatically, the libraries for these will need to be installed system-wide manually.

 To build the Python CTF library, execute `make python`.